 Millions of people are not able to access basic surgical care, particularly emergency cesarean section and other reproductive health procedures, due to a lack of anesthesia services.
-To address this gap, MGH is working with Sagam Community Hospital and Maseno University Medical School to implement a best evidence package, Every Second Matters for Mothers and Babies - Ketamine for Painful Procedures and Emergency Cesarean Section (ESM-Ketamine).
+To address this gap and through the support of a Saving Lives at Birth Grant (USAID, Gates, Countries of Norway, Canada and the UK), MGH is working with Sagam Community Hospital and Maseno University Medical School to implement a best evidence package, Every Second Matters for Mothers and Babies - Ketamine for Painful Procedures and Emergency Cesarean Section (ESM-Ketamine).

 The lack of anesthesia services is a well described crisis in resource constrained settings worldwide.
 The consequences of this gap are that millions of women are unable to access emergency cesarean section and other critical reproductive health procedures.
 The burden of disease and disability resulting from a lack of anesthesia services has never been quantified or reported in the literature, but is unquestionably staggering.
 A recent Kenya Ministry of Health (2011) study of the Nyanza region identified that for a population of 5.8 million people, there are 34 operating theatres with associated doctors able to perform cesarean section and other basic surgical procedures.
 However, there are only 18 anesthetists in the region, and 15 of the 34 theatres report absolutely no access to anesthetist services.

 MGH is working closely with faculty from Sagam Community Hospital and Maseno University Medical School to carefully implement a task shifting, carefully bounded disruptive pilot program at 4 institutions with operating theatres but no anesthetist services: Sagam, Maseno Mission, Coptic, and Yala Sub-District hospitals.
 The innovation is a best evidence package on the use of ketamine for painful procedures and emergency cesarean section, building on the WHO approach to safe surgery.